Periodic Freight Demand Estimation for Large-scale Tactical Planning: Introduction

-\paragraph{Contributions.} The paper offers both methodological and empirical contributions.
-First, we formally introduce the periodic demand estimation problem and propose a two-step methodology.
-Based on time series forecasts obtained in the first step, we propose a multilevel mathematical programming formulation whose solution is a periodic demand estimate that minimizes fixed and variable costs.
-The formulation hence explicitly links the periodic demand estimates to the tactical planning problem of interest.
-It is computationally tractable as it can be solved sequentially to optimality.
-Second, we describe a real large-scale application at the Canadian National Railway Company (CN).
-We present an extensive empirical study that clearly shows the importance of the periodic demand estimation problem.
-In this context, we compare different forecasting models from the statistics and deep learning literature.
-In turn we analyze the impact of the definition of periodic demand distinguishing between time series forecast errors and the errors introduced by different periodic demand estimates.
-Moreover, we benchmark against an approach used in practice that consists in averaging time series forecasts.
+\ef{This} paper offers both methodological and empirical contributions.
+First, we formally introduce the periodic demand estimation problem and propose a two-step methodology. \ef{The core methodological contribution resides in the problem definition and the formulation used in the second step.
+More precisely, b}ased on time series forecasts obtained in the first step, we propose a multilevel mathematical programming formulation whose solution is a periodic demand estimate that minimizes fixed and variable costs.
+The formulation hence explicitly links the periodic demand estimates to the tactical planning problem of interest. \efsec{Under weak assumptions, i}t is computationally tractable as it can be solved sequentially to optimality.